nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * `delete-homework name/John index/1` deletes the first homework assignment for the student named John.
 * `delete-homework name/Susan index/3` deletes the third homework assignment for the student named Susan.

-:exclamation: **Caution:** STUDENT_NAME, and HOMEWORK_INDEX should all only appear at most once and should not be empty.

 ### Mark the Homework of a Student as Done

 Marks homework of a student as done.